There’s no such thing as bad weather, only bad clothes.

 I personally prefer Minus33 to Icebreaker, especially when it comes to the little details: the Women’s Sequoia Midweight 1/4 Zip has a chin guard, while the Icebreaker Oasis (nor Smartwool and Woolx) doesn’t.
 However, the leggings in particular seem to stretch and get holes in them more quickly.

 Crew and zip neck available, tops come in several colors

-Sometimes has issues with wear
+Sometimes has issues with stretching and wearing out

 Paradox (merino blend)